Xciles/PclValueInjecter/README.md

 Currently this is still a 'testing' version and will be improved ;).
 After more testing I will create and publish a Nuget package.

-This project provides a Portable Class Library implementation of Omu's [ValueInjecter](http://valueinjecter.codeplex.com/).
+This project provides a Portable Class Library (Profile 158) implementation of Omu's [ValueInjecter](http://valueinjecter.codeplex.com/).

 The main purpose of this project is to make ValueInjecter also available for Mono projects like Xamarin.Android & Xamarin.iOS.